New Carbon Economy Consortium

-New Carbon Economy is urgently needed to develop new businesses and reinvent the industries that powered the last industrial revolution—like manufacturing, mining, agriculture and forestry—to create a strong, healthy and resilient economy and environment for communities around the globe.
+A new carbon economy is urgently needed to develop new businesses and reinvent the industries that powered the last industrial revolution—like manufacturing, mining, agriculture, and forestry—to create a strong, healthy and resilient economy and environment for communities around the globe.

 The aim is to radically transform how we think about climate change.
-It isn't just, "how do we stop putting carbon in the air?"
-Instead, NCEC is focused on cleaning up the excess carbon we already put into the atmosphere.
-The question becomes "how do we and turn carbon pollution into all of the materials and fuels that drive our lives today?"
+It isn't just, "How do we stop putting carbon in the air?"
+Instead, New Carbon Economy Consortium (NCEC) is focused on cleaning up the excess carbon we have already put into the atmosphere.
+The question instead becomes, "How do we turn carbon pollution into all of the materials and fuels that drive our lives today?"

 Charting the Road ahead

-To outline specific steps for translating relevant research into business and policy action, the consortium is hard at work on at a roadmap.
-The document will consider design principles for engaging multiple parts of the economy in capturing and concentrating carbon dioxide, ranging from biological approaches such as agriculture and forestry, to engineered approaches such as fuel, chemical and material manufacturing using carbon dioxide as a feedstock.
+The consortium is hard at work on a roadmap that outlines specific steps for translating relevant research into business and policy action.
+The document will consider design principles for engaging multiple parts of the economy in capturing and concentrating carbon dioxide, ranging from biological approaches like agriculture and forestry, to engineered approaches like fuel, chemical, and material manufacturing using carbon dioxide as a feedstock.